 So once you know that switching to a whole food plant based diet is the right choice for you to make for your health, you're almost there.
 This is more of a mental change than a physical one.

 You'll need to unlearn all of the untruths you've been taught about food since you were a child.
 It's shocking to see who really benefits from the ads pushing our "need" for dairy or animal protein.
 Anyway, that's a whole other topic right there.
 But go and do your research.
-As I do more research, I plan to share what I learn on this blog.
+As I do more research, I plan to share what I learn.

-But let's get back to how to make that switch.
+But let's get back to how to make the switch.

 If you are not confident that going cold turkey is sustainable for you, then go slow.
 Take it one meal at a time.

 Go through the food you already have in your fridge and pantry, but don't continue to buy the foods you are working to cut out.

 Try switching to vegan convenience foods while you transition.
 Meat and dairy alternatives like vegan hot dogs, burgers, and vegan cheeses, can help to make the transition smoother and more tolerable.
 The goal is to eventually cut these out too since they are highly processed and contain a number of artificial ingredients that are definitely not health promoting.